-- 1. Projects with a regional impact to include, but not limited to, brownfield sites, airport area development, and distressed areas. - 2.
+- 1. Projects with a regional impact, to include, but not limited to, brownfield sites, airport area development, and distressed areas. - 2.
 Job creation/retention over a three-year period. - 3.
-Amount of GEDTF funding invested per permanent full-time job. - 4.
+The amount of GEDTF funding invested per permanent full-time job. - 4.
 Site control status at project location. - 5.
 Projects that demonstrate a significant percentage of matching funds may be given higher priority consideration for funding.

-- 6. Consistency with the comprehensive plans of the municipality and/or Allegheny County.

-- 7. Overall public benefit.
+- 6. Consistence with the comprehensive plans of the municipality and/or Allegheny County. - 7.
+Overall public benefit.

-- B. Other Considerations